MilenaBaldeva/Mental-Health-Analysis/README.md

 ---

-## 🛠️ SQL Queries & Data Processing
+## 🛠️ SQL Queries and Data Processing
 The dataset was preprocessed using **BigQuery SQL**, ensuring data quality and insightful analysis.
 Key data transformations included:
 - Checking for missing values and handling inconsistencies.
 - Calculating **average engagement per platform and post type**.